tongni1975/spark-nlp/docs/en/annotators.md

 </div></div><div class="h3-box" markdown="1">

+Refer to the [NerDLApproach](https://nlp.johnsnowlabs.com/api/index#com.johnsnowlabs.nlp.annotators.ner.dl.NerDLApproach) Scala docs for more details on the API.

 ## NER Converter (Converts IOB or IOB2 representation of NER to user-friendly)

 NER Converter used to finalize work of NER annotators.
 Combines entites with types `B-`, `I-` and etc. to the Chunks with Named entity in the metadata field (if LightPipeline is used can be extracted after `fullAnnotate()`)

 This NER converter can be used to the output of a NER model into the ner chunk format.

-**Output type:** Chunk
+**Output Type:** Chunk

-**Input types:** Document, Token, Named_Entity **Reference:** [NerConverter](https://github.com/JohnSnowLabs/spark-nlp/blob/master/src/main/scala/com/johnsnowlabs/nlp/annotators/ner/NerConverter.scala)
+**Input Types:** Document, Token, Named_Entity

+**Reference:** [NerConverter](https://github.com/JohnSnowLabs/spark-nlp/blob/master/src/main/scala/com/johnsnowlabs/nlp/annotators/ner/NerConverter.scala)

 **Functions:**

-- setWhiteList(Array(String)): If defined, list of entities to process.
+- `setWhiteList(Array(String))`: If defined, list of entities to process.
 The rest will be ignored.
 Do not include IOB prefix on labels.
-- setPreservePosition(Boolean): Whether to preserve the original position of the tokens in the original document or use the modified tokens.
+- `setPreservePosition(Boolean)`: Whether to preserve the original position of the tokens in the original document or use the modified tokens.

 **Example:**

-Refer to the [NerConverter](https://nlp.johnsnowlabs.com/api/index#com.johnsnowlabs.nlp.annotators.ner.NerConverter) Scala docs for more details on the API.

 <div class="tabs-box" markdown="1">